Víctor Nee: Biography

 Nee studied at the University of California at Los Angeles, and the University of California at Santa Cruz where he obtained a BA in 1967.
 He received an MA in East Asian Studies from Harvard University and was a co-founder of the Committee of Concerned Asian Scholars—a group of faculty and graduate students who opposed America's intervention in Vietnam.
-As a graduate student in Sociology, he wrote with his wife Brett de Bary, Longtime Californ': A Documentary Study of an American Chinatown published by Pantheon Books which was selected by New York Times as one of the 10 best books in 1974.
+As a graduate student in sociology, he wrote with his wife Brett de Bary (daughter of Sinologist Wm.
+Theodore de Bary), Longtime Californ': A Documentary Study of an American Chinatown published by Pantheon Books which was selected by New York Times as one of the 10 best books in 1974.
 He later returned to Harvard University to complete his dissertation in Sociology, receiving an MA in 1975 and a PhD in 1977.

 Nee was an assistant and associate professor of sociology at the University of California at Santa Barbara from 1977 to 1985.
 He joined the tenured faculty of the Department of Sociology at Cornell University in 1985 and held the Goldwin Smith Professor of Sociology from 1991 to 2011.
 He was chair of the Department of Sociology from 1997 to 2002, and was the founding director of the Center for the Study of Economy and Society from 2001 to 2018.
 In 2011, he was appointed the Frank and Rosa Rhodes Professor of Economic Sociology at Cornell University.
 In 2012, he was Global Professor of Social Research and Public Policy at New York University, Abu Dhabi.
 He was elected in 2016 to serve as the president of the Eastern Sociological Society.

-Nee received various honors and awards, including a Fellowship from the American Council of Learned Societies and Social Science Research Council (1990-1991), and the John Simon Guggenheim Fellowship in 2007.
-He was a Fellow at Center for Advanced Study in the Behavioral Sciences (1996-1997).
+Nee received various honors and awards, including a Fellowship from the American Council of Learned Societies and Social Science Research Council (1990–1991), and the John Simon Guggenheim Fellowship in 2007.
+He was a Fellow at Center for Advanced Study in the Behavioral Sciences (1996–1997).
 In 2020 he was elected to the American Academy of Arts and Sciences.
 He has also received an honorary doctorate in economics from Lund University, Sweden.